rdkcentral/rdkservices/RemoteActionMapping/doc/RemoteActionMappingPlugin.md

 <a name="method.setKeyActionMapping"></a>
 ## *setKeyActionMapping <sup>method</sup>*

 Sets the mapping of a single action key.
-Unavailable (returns error) if if the remote supports 5 digit codes.
+This method is unavailable (returns error) if the remote supports 5 digit codes.

 Also see: [onIRCodeLoad](#event.onIRCodeLoad)